 So what are they to do if what I just said is true?

 I’ve discovered that the most powerful sermon application is JUST ONE STEP.

-Whenever I have 2 or 3 applications the message becomes diffused and people gets confused.
+When I have 2 or 3 applications the message becomes diffused and people get confused.

 Andy Stanley’s Communicating for a Change is an excellent resource for this point.